Pimm's: Products

-The Pimm's No. 2 and No. 5 Cups were introduced as a mixer for whiskey cocktails.
+The Pimm's No. 2 and No. 5 Cups were introduced as a mixer for whisky cocktails.
 The Pimm's No. 3 and No. 4 Cups were introduced as heated cold-weather or winter versions of the summertime Pimm's No. 1.

 The Pimm's Winter Cup and Pimm's Vodka Cup were reintroduced in 2004.
 Pimm's Winter Cup is a seasonally available version of Pimm's No.3 infused with spices and orange peel.
 Pimm's Vodka Cup is a reintroduction of Pimm's No.6, but is made in limited quantities.

-Pimm's Original No.1 Cup (frequently mixed with lemonade) (or "Pimm's & Lemonade") is a pre-mixed fortified lemonade with a Pimm's No. 1 base with a strength of 9.45 Proof (5.4% ABV).
-It is available in 12-packs of 250-ml cans or 1-litre bottles.
-Pimm's Lemonade & Ginger Ale is a pre-mixed fortified lemonade with a Pimm's No. 1 base and flavoured with ginger-ale that has a strength of 7 Proof (4% ABV).
-It is available in 4-packs (or cases of six 4-packs) of 330-ml bottles.
+Pimm's Original No.1 Cup (frequently mixed with lemonade) (or "Pimm's & Lemonade") is a pre-mixed fortified lemonade with a Pimm's No. 1 base with a strength of 5.4% ABV.
+It is available in 12-packs of 250 ml cans or 1 litre bottles.
+Pimm's Lemonade & Ginger Ale is a pre-mixed fortified lemonade with a Pimm's No. 1 base and flavoured with ginger-ale that has a strength of 4% ABV.
+It is available in 4-packs (or cases of six 4-packs) of 330 ml bottles.

-There are also special edition versions that are 35 proof (20% ABV) and come in standard European 700-ml bottles.
+There are also special edition versions that are 20% ABV and come in standard European 700 ml bottles.
 Pimm's Blackberry and Elderflower [made from 2013] is based on Pimms No. 6 with blackberry and elderflower flavouring.
 Pimm's Strawberry (with a hint of mint) [made from 2015] is based on Pimm's No. 1 with additional strawberry and mint flavouring.

 Imitators

-Some retailers have marketed "Pimms style" drinks under other names.
+Some retailers have marketed "Pimm's style" drinks under other names.
 In the UK, these have included Aldi's "Austin's", Lidl's "Jeeves", and Sainsbury's "Pitchers".